-Oversee the operation and maintenance of the Continuous Emission Monitoring System (CEMS), and provide reports from the system as required Responding to any environmental emergency and initiating action to limit or rectify any environmental impacts, including actions set out in the Colongra Power Station Emergency Response Handbook Report and investigate environmental incidents and complaints, and participate in investigations as required Notify Water & Environment group, Colongra Plant Manager of any suspected environmental incident, non-compliance or non-conformance Environment Manager Review and update the OEMP and ensure environmental regulatory requirements, including monitoring, maintenance and recording requirements, are complied with and necessary reports and documents are prepared and submitted Initiate and facilitate reviews of environmental aspects and risks, and development of operational and management procedures Identifying, maintaining and communicating changes in regulatory requirements, and tracking compliance with those obligations Communicating the results of environmental audits, investigations, and incidents, and undertaking internal environmental reporting and external communications Development, scheduling and presentation of environmental training and awareness Attend meetings and presentations with environmental regulators and community forums Scheduling and participating in audits Advise on incident reporting, management, lead investigations, and provide assurance of preventative and corrective actions
+Title Summary of Responsibilities Responding to any environmental emergency and initiating action to limit or rectify any environmental impacts, including actions set out in the Colongra Power Station Emergency Response Handbook.
+Report and investigate environmental incidents and complaints, and participate in investigations as required.
+Notify Water & Environment group, Colongra Plant Manager of any suspected environmental incident, non-compliance or non-conformance.
+Environment Manager and Advisor Review and update the OEMP and ensure environmental regulatory requirements, including monitoring, maintenance and recording requirements, are complied with and necessary reports and documents are prepared and submitted.
+Initiate and facilitate reviews of environmental aspects and risks, and development of operational and management procedures.
+Identifying, maintaining and communicating changes in regulatory requirements, and tracking compliance with those obligations.
+Communicating the results of environmental audits, investigations, and incidents, and undertaking internal environmental reporting and external communications.
+Development, scheduling and presentation of environmental training and Attend meetings and presentations with environmental regulators and community forums.
+Scheduling and participating in audits.
+Advise on incident reporting, management, lead investigations, and provide assurance of preventative and corrective actions.